MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/frequently-asked-questions-role-based-security.md

 ---
 title: Frequently asked questions about role-based security
-description: This article describes answers for the frequently asked questions about role-based security in Microsoft Dynamics GP 10.0 and Microsoft Dynamics GP 2010. ms.reviewer: kyouells ms.date: 03/31/2021
+description: This article describes answers for the frequently asked questions about role-based security in Microsoft Dynamics GP. ms.reviewer: theley ms.date: 02/16/2024
 ---
-# Frequently asked questions about role-based security in Microsoft Dynamics GP 10.0 and Microsoft Dynamics GP 2010
+# Frequently asked questions about role-based security in Microsoft Dynamics GP

-This article describes answers for the frequently asked questions about role-based security in Microsoft Dynamics GP 10.0 and Microsoft Dynamics GP 2010.
+This article describes answers for the frequently asked questions about role-based security in Microsoft Dynamics GP.

 _Applies to:_ &nbsp; Microsoft Dynamics GP
 _Original KB number:_ &nbsp; 951229

 ## Introduction

-This article contains frequently asked questions about role-based security in Microsoft Dynamics GP 10.0 and Microsoft Dynamics GP 2010.
+This article contains frequently asked questions about role-based security in Microsoft Dynamics GP.

 ## Overview

-- **Q1: Is documentation available that describes role-based security for Microsoft Dynamics GP 10.0 and Microsoft Dynamics GP 2010?**
+- **Q1: Is documentation available that describes role-based security for Microsoft Dynamics GP?**

-   A1: The SystemSetup.pdf file describes security in Microsoft Dynamics GP 10.0.
-The file contains information about role-based security for Microsoft Dynamics GP 10.0 and Microsoft Dynamics GP 2010.
+   A1: The [System Setup](https://learn.microsoft.com/en-us/dynamics-gp/installation/systemsetup) describes security in Microsoft Dynamics GP.

 - **Q2: What are the basic components of role-based security?**

   A2: The basic components are as follows: